nju-websoft/GeoCEQA/README.md

 #### step 4: training

-AEG.json and train,dev,test datset after subgraph extraction should be put in data_dir
+AEG.json and train,dev,test dataset after subgraph extraction should be put in data_dir.

+If you want to use AEG constructed by us and dataset prepared by us , you could unzip AEG.zip in "../../Data/Corpus and AEG" and download data_after_ppr.zip from [link](https://drive.google.com/file/d/1wd8OlpC9ifvxhGCwhd1bUTIGsPFMB4ZP/view?usp=sharing), then unzip it and put train.jsonl, dev.jsonl and test.jsonl in "../../Data/Corpus and AEG".

 ```bash
 python run_node_classification.py --data_dir "../../Data/Corpus and AEG" --output_dir ../../out/answerGeneration-d-b16-n --max_node_size 200 --fp16 --do_train --evaluate_during_training --overwrite_output_dir